maxnachlinger/maze-challenge/README.md

 ## Build for release

-Builds the project and places it into the `dist` folder.
+Builds the project and places it into the `docs` folder.

 ```sh
 npm run build